Swap BEST Non-Alcoholic Red Wine with Red and White Wine Vinegar, Pomegranate Juice, Cranberry Juice, Ginger Ale, and Red or White Grape Juice.

 Red and White Wine Vinegars are considered among the most versatile of all vinegar.

-They each have subtle, slightly acidic flavors that make them ideal for creating a variety of flavor profiles in salads, sauces, marinades, and more.
+They each have subtle, slightly acidic flavors that make them ideal for creating a variety of flavors in salads, sauces, marinades, and more - try red onion alternatives for salads when recipes call for a sharper bite.

 Red wine vinegar brings out a fruity, tart flavor, while white wine vinegar has a milder taste.